lm3nitro/Projects/Detecting abnormal ICMP traffic.md

 ![Pasted image 20240324123214](https://github.com/lm3nitro/Projects/assets/55665256/493a02df-75ca-4681-8f8e-c75320c14687)

-Upon analysis of the network traffic in the Packet Capture (PCAP) file, we discovered an ICMP tunnel.
+Anlaysis: Upon investigation of the network traffic in the Packet Capture (PCAP) file, we discovered an ICMP tunnel.
 This indicates that the threat actor is utilizing an encrypted SSH tunnel and leveraging the ICMP protocol to conceal their communication.
 This technique is commonly employed for purposes such as data exfiltration or command and control operations.
 An ICMP tunnel involves encapsulating data within ICMP packets, allowing the attacker to bypass traditional network security measures that may not inspect ICMP traffic thoroughly.
 By using an encrypted SSH tunnel, the attacker adds an additional layer of security to obfuscate the contents of the communication, making it more challenging to detect and analyze.

-The combination of an ICMP tunnel and encrypted SSH communication suggests a sophisticated approach by the threat actor to disguise their malicious activities and evade detection.
-This technique is often associated with advanced threat actors and targeted attacks aimed at compromising sensitive data or gaining unauthorized access to systems.

-### Metigation:
-To mitigate the risk of ICMP tunneling, consider disabling ICMP echo requests (ping) at the network perimeter to prevent external probing.
-Additionally, configure firewall rules to block ICMP traffic that is not essential for network operations.
-Regularly monitor and analyze ICMP activity to detect any unauthorized or suspicious usage.
-Identifying ICMP scanning:

 ## Second scenario